PlayQ/unity-uitest-tool/README.md

 <img src="documentation/images/action-item.png" width="600">

 * `Assertation Type` - there is a drop down menu with a list of assertation types.
+You can see only assertation types, available for current `GameObject`.
 Each assertation has its own list of require arguments.
 * `Description` - add description as a commentary above generated `assertation method`.
 * `Path` - path in hierarchy to gameobject user interacts with.
 * `Delay`, `timeOut` - arguments list specific to selected assertation, values of these arguments could be edited by user.
 Arguments could be type of `enum`, `int`, `float`, `bool`, `string`.